5 Costly ISO 9001 Mistakes – and How to Avoid Them

 The ISO standard requires that top management shows demonstrated commitment to the organization's quality management system.
 This means taking accountability for the QMS and communicating the importance of its requirements, requiring other managers to demonstrate their support for the system, and engaging, directing and supporting employees to make sure the system is effective.

-Leadership's visible use of the ISO 9001 system is crucial: leadership that doesn't buy into ISO 9001 and refuses to "walk the talk" not only hinders the organization's path to certification, but discourages staff from maximizing the benefits of the ISO system.
+Leadership's visible use of the ISO 9001 system not only helps to avoid audit nonconformities but is crucial for the long-term success of your quality management system.
+Leadership that doesn't buy into ISO 9001 and refuses to "walk the talk" not only hinders the organization's path to certification, but discourages staff from maximizing the benefits of the ISO system.
 In addition, if top management doesn't fully support ISO 9001, required changes can often not be implemented.

 With correct training, top management will fully understand the benefits that ISO 9001 brings, and will provide the necessary leadership.
 And once this support is communicated throughout the organization, the entire workforce is more likely to get involved and take ownership.